 Graduate students not in Earth Sciences can get a minor in Earth sciences.

-The Quaternary Paleoecology Minor crosses several disciplines within the University.
+The Quaternary Paleoecology Minor is closely linked with our department as well as several disciplines within the University.

 The faculty (see list below) of the graduate minor in Quaternary Paleoecology hold appointments in several departments.
 Students in this unique program benefit from the broad range of expertise and experience available at a large research university.
 From their course work in the Quaternary Paleoecology (QP) minor, graduate students learn techniques and approaches from other areas that can be applied to their own research.
 Students largely develop their curricula in consultation with their major advisors and the director of graduate studies in Quaternary Paleoecology.
 Students must take a series of required courses, but some requirements may be waived depending on the student's background.